smudge/decks/railsconf-2022/slides.md

 # &nbsp;

 <!--
 ...it broke.
 Darn.

-This was definitely giving us flashbacks.
-But we dug in...
+So, this was giving us flashbacks, right?

+But then we dug in a bit...
 -->

 ---
 layout: center
 ---

 <v-clicks>